-No data were available for the use of lead didecanoate and lead diisoundecanoate.
+No use data were available for lead decanoate and lead laurate.
 These chemicals do not appear to be used industrially in Canada and have not been introduced for an industrial use at a volume greater than 100 kg per annum in Sweden since its records began in 1992 (Environment Canada, 2013a; Keml, 2014).
+Further, all chemicals in this group are currently only pre-registered under the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation.
+Therefore, it can be assumed that these chemicals are not currently being used at a volume greater than 100 tonnes per annum in the European Union (ECHA, 2014c; 2014d).